mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 ![quick_start_quick_start_11_1](./images/quick_start_quick_start_11_1.png)

 From the above operation, we can see that the training datasets `train-images-idx3-ubyte` and `train-labels-idx1-ubyte` correspond to 60,000 images and 60,000 digital labels.
-After loading the data, the dictionary data set is converted by `create_dict_iterator`, Take one of the data to view, this is a dictionary with keys `image` and `label`, where the tensor of `image` (height 28, width 28, channel 1) and `label` are the numbers corresponding to the image.
+After loading the data, the dictionary data set is converted by `create_dict_iterator`.
+View one of the data, which is a dictionary with keys `image` and `label`.
+The tensor of `image` (height: 28; width: 28; channel: 1) and `label` are numbers corresponding to the image.

 ### Defining the Dataset and Data Operations